precice/openfoam-adapter/CONTRIBUTING.md

 Instead of directly editing `CHANGELOG.md`, please add a file `123.md` in `changelog-entries`, where `123` your pull request number.
 This helps reduce merge conflicts and we will merge these files at the time we release a new version.

+## Code formatting

+You can format all files with clang-format 11 by running `./tools/format-code.sh`.